United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government: Third hearing

 The subcommittee heard testimony from three self-proclaimed FBI whistleblowers on May 18, 2023.
 They had previously complained about ways the bureau had allegedly discriminated against conservatives.
 Two of the three witnesses, and a third man, had their security clearances revoked days before the hearing for participating in the January 6 attack, or for later expressing views about it that placed into question their "allegiance to the United States," according to the bureau.
 The three men had been suspended; NBC News reported in June that one of the men had been suspended because FBI internal investigators concluded he had leaked sensitive investigative information to the right-wing Project Veritas.
 Two of the witnesses acknowledged receiving cash payments from Trump loyalist Kash Patel.

 Final report

+The subcommittee released a 17,019-page final report on December 20, 2024.
+The subcommittee's report concluded that the executive branch had "weaponized" its authority to suppress online speech of American citizens.

+The committee subpoenaed non-public and confidential records from both government agencies, including the Federal Bureau of Investigation (FBI), the Cybersecurity and Infrastructure Security Agency (CISA), the State Department's Global Engagement Center (GEC), the White House; and social platforms, including Facebook, Google, Twitter, and Amazon.
+The subcommittee claimed these records demonstrate that federal executive agencies exerted pressure on social media companies to alter their content moderation policies.
+The report alleged that the White House leveraged its influence over other policy areas of interest to social media companies in order to coerce compliance.
+This coercion resulted in censorship of online content that did not otherwise violate social platform policies.
+The report concluded this coordination created a "chilling effect" on online speech for posts about COVID-19 vaccination, the Hunter Biden laptop controversy, Russian interference in the 2016 United States elections and the 2020 United States presidential election.